spiceai/blog/content/posts/project/q-learning-reward-is-all-you-need.md

 * Sparse and binary rewards make the training problem long and arduous.
 Giving more information through the reward can tremendously increase the speed/accuracy of the learned Q-estimator.
 * The longer the chain of actions, the more complex the Q-value will be to estimate.

 We didn't see how the AI's algorithm can explore different actions given an environment here.
-SpiceAI's technology focuses exclusively on off-policy training where we only have past data and cannot interact with the environment.
+Spice.ai's technology focuses exclusively on off-policy training where we only have past data and cannot interact with the environment.
 RL is a vast topic and currently quickly growing.
 Robotics is a fantastic field of application; many other areas are yet to be explored with such a technology.
 We hope to push forward the technology and its field of application with our platform.

 If you'd like to partner with us on the mission of making new applications by leveraging RL, we invite you to discuss with us on [Discord](https://discord.gg/kZnTfneP5u), reach out on [Twitter](https://twitter.com/SpiceAIHQ) or [email us](mailto:hey@spiceai.io).